About Van The Wine Man

 The Wine Consumer

 Building on my newfound interest, I began trying and buying wine regularly.
 My career in advertising brought travel, dining, and exciting opportunities to try different wines.
 In my early twenties, I was asked to bring wine to a company party, and splurged by spending $20(!) on a Robert Mondavi Cabernet.
 Everyone that tried it was completely impressed, and wanted to know how I found such a delicious wine.
 On a cruise, my group was into sweet German Riesling.
 As in, it was all they wanted to drink.
 When it was my night to buy the wine, I suggested that we try a dry Riesling and, gasp, a Merlot.
 My friends were skeptical, but agreed it was an eye-opening experience.
+Friends frequently asked me what wines they should drink or serve.
 I began to develop a reputation: If you have a question about wine, ask Van.

-I became a regular at Ti Amo in Tulsa.
-I was immediately excited by Italian wine.
-My regular server would greet me with, “The Valpolicella, Van?”
-Throughout my twenties, I had numerous “Ah-ha” moments: With Shiraz, the ‘97 California Cabernets, Barolo, vintage Champagne, Ridge Monte Bello, and first growth Bordeaux.
-But I remained a value seeker.
-I developed a simple rule: When I found a wine I loved, I bought it all, or at least a case.
+I became a regular at Ti Amo in Tulsa, and was immediately excited by Italian wine.
+My server would greet me with, “The Valpolicella, Van?”
+Throughout my twenties, I had numerous “Ah-ha” moments: Shiraz, the ‘97 California Cabernets, Barolo, vintage Champagne, Ridge Monte Bello, and first growth Bordeaux.
+But I remained a value seeker, and developed a simple rule: When I found a wine I loved, I bought it all, or at least a case.
 I have never been a collector, being more interested in immediate consumption.
 But I did like a growing variety of wines, and began keeping a hundred or so bottles around at any given time.

 During this era, I also played a game, finding a wine that I liked, then scouring Wine Spectator ratings to see if it had been reviewed.
 It was always exciting when I could beat them to it, and their review came out after my discovery.
 This gave me more confidence for making recommendations.

-About this time, I met Annette, who conveniently liked wine too!
+About this time, I met Annette, who conveniently likes wine too!
 We honeymooned by way of Napa and Sonoma, and continue to plan our travel around wine.
-Annette’s uncle contributed to our education, assuring us that eventually, “what we will want is Pinot Noir.”
+Annette’s uncle contributed to our education, assuring us that eventually, “What you will want is Pinot Noir.”
 My aunt and uncle (supplier of the first beer) gifted me The Wine Bible, which I read over the course of a week.
 I dove fully into wine education, along with enjoyment.

 The Wine Promoter